 - Style as desired.
-For best results, pair with NaturAll's Hydrating Custard.
+For best results, pair with NaturAll's Hydrating Custard for additional hold.

-Wash n gos are a super easy and versatile.
-After you wash with our Hydrating Shampoo and use our Hydrating Conditioner, go ahead and apply the moisturizer on damp hair.
-Follow with our hydrating custard and oil blend and you’ll have the perfect wash N go.
-You can use our Hydrating Leave-in conditioner to touch up throughout the week!
+Wash n' gos are a super easy and versatile.
+After you wash your hair with NaturAll's Hydrating Shampoo and use our Hydrating Conditioner, go ahead and apply the moisturizer on damp hair.
+Follow with the hydrating custard and oil blend, and you’ll have the perfect wash n' go.
+You can use NaturAll's Hydrating Leave-in conditioner to touch up throughout the week!